Poetry is when an emotion has found its thought and the thought has found words. – Robert Frost

 I always encourage authors, entrepreneurs in general, to have a website.
 If you don’t, put it on your to-do list, and definitely make sure your Amazon Author Central page is spectacular, including your bio.

-The back end of Author Central has lots of areas for you to promote your work in different ways.
+The back end of Author Central has lots of opportunities to use your book promotion ideas in smart ways.
 For example, the From the Front Flap and From the Author are both areas where you can further explain your goals, your inspiration, outline exactly who will benefit from and enjoy your work.

 Think of these different areas as separate sales pitches, be smart, use your keywords, and don’t waste these opportunities.